History of Santa Catalina Island: Recent history (1975–present)

 In 2014, the Santa Catalina Island Company was working on a number of redevelopment and remodeling projects, including a spa, aquatic facility, community center, retail stores, new hotel, and 120 new homes.
 The largest project was a new $6-million museum building on Metropole Street to replace the old location in the Casino building.
 Some community members, including a then-member of the City Council, expressed concerns about the pace of the changes to the town.

 On August 15, 2019, the United States Coast Guard and partner agencies pulled $1M worth of marijuana bales from the ocean, which was 43 bales.

-On November 7, 2019, the Santa Catalina Island Company has permanently shuttered the Casino Movie Theater.
+On November 7, 2019, the Casino Movie Theater ended 90 years as a first-run theater and switched to being a repertory showcase, due to poor attendance.

-On early 2020, during the COVID-19 pandemic, the island was closed to tourists.
+In early 2020, during the COVID-19 pandemic, the island was closed to tourists.

+In early 2024, a study by William Hayes, PhD, who is a professor of biology at Loma Linda University, discovered that rattlesnakes on this island not only have increased defensiveness and decreased tameness, but bit more frequently with high quantities of venom during a standardized protocol.
+This is thought to be due to the introduction of various invasive mammals which either predated on or antagonized the snakes, and has also made them more dangerous to humans.
+However, their average size is smaller than rattlesnakes found on the mainland.
+This university conducted research on two islands; one is Island Coronado Sur off the northwest coast of Baja California, Mexico.

+On October 8, 2024, a twin-engine Beechcraft 95 plane crashed shortly after taking off from Catalina Island's Airport in the Sky, killing all five people on board.
+The accident occurred around 8:08 p.m., about one mile west of the airport near Avalon.
+Authorities received an emergency SOS message indicating a possible crash, leading search and rescue teams to the site where all occupants were pronounced dead.